Whitfield Crane: Possible replacement for Rob Halford in Judas Priest

 In an August 2019 interview with Metal Rules, Crane said that he was once offered to be the vocalist for Judas Priest while the band was in search for a new vocalist after Rob Halford's departure in 1992.
 He said that guitarist Glenn Tipton offered him and drummer Shannon Larkin the gig if they wanted it during the recording sessions of Tipton's solo album Baptizm of Fire.
 Crane explained that he couldn't accept the offer, "because you can't be Rob Halford.
 You can't be David Lee Roth.
 It'd be cool, and considering my love for Priest, which is immense, that would have been cool to do it, but not really.
 It's not a good move.
 But to jam with Tipton and to know those guys — I mean, those are my fucking heroes.
 Judas Priest, I mean, fuck.
 But man, old-school Priest, Jesus, God.
 So, yeah, I got offered Priest, back in the day.
 I never said that to anyone."

+1993 assault charge

+On August 27, 1993, Crane was arrested and charged with felony assault and inciting violence.
+The charges came after Crane allegedly urged the crowd to attack security guards during a performance opening for Def Leppard at Cooper Stadium in Columbus, Ohio.
+Crane is alleged to have screamed "kill the pigs" before jumping on a security guard's back and hitting him with a microphone stand.
+A few fans near the stage also attacked the guard, who escaped with no serious injury.
+The case was closed with Crane paying a fine.
+Crane gave his version of the incident in a 2024 interview with Louder Sound:

+“We were playing a baseball stadium in front of forty thousand people.
+And I used to have a thing where I’d tap the biggest security guard at a show on the shoulder and say: ‘Hey, is it cool if I sit on your shoulders and ride you out into the crowd and high-five some kids?’
+But this time the guy took me up, and then threw up me on to the ground.
+I said: ‘Did you mean to do that?’
+And he said: ‘No, sorry.
+Get up here again…’ And I did, and then he body-slammed me to the ground.
+And so I threw a mic stand and said some bad things.
+So then I got arrested."